-WARRANTY REGISTRATION AND CONTACT INFORMATION: The warranty registration for component parts should be completed and delivered in accordance with the instructions contained therein.
-The TLW registration must be completed and returned to VENTURE Recreational Vehicles within fifteen (15) days of delivery of the unit to the consumer.
-Failure to do so can void this TLW or cause delays in obtaining benefits.
-The TLW registration, and all inquiries, must be directed to: VENTURE Recreational Vehicles Warranty Department, 1985 N 900W.
-Shipshewana, Indiana 46565.
-Telephone: (260) 768-2058.
+WARRANTY REGISTRATION AND CONTACT INFORMATION: Warranty registrations for component parts must be completed and submitted as specified in the provided instructions.
+The LIMITED WARRANTY registration, and all inquiries, must be directed to: VENTURE RV, Warranty Department, 0985N 900W, Shipshewana, Indiana 46565, Telephone: (260) 768-2058.
+[Form 1 year 05-29-2025]